gshotwell/vitamin_d_covid/README.md

 - A [restrospective study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3571484) in the Philippines found a significant association between vitamin D status and severe Covid-19 infections.
 - An [Indonesian](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3585561) study of 712 people found that after controlling for age, gender, and co-morbidity, vitamin D deficiency was associated with a twelve times higher risk of death.
 - Hospitalized male Covid-19 patients [were found](https://www.medrxiv.org/content/10.1101/2020.05.01.20079376v1) to have lower vitamin D levels than controls
+- A study out of [Northwestern University](https://www.medrxiv.org/content/10.1101/2020.04.08.20058578v3.full.pdf) found that the vitamin D status of a country's elderly population was associated with the number of severe cases of Covid-19 in that country.

 # Vitamin D / Covid correlations
 - Vitamin D deficiency is [very common](https://www.ncbi.nlm.nih.gov/pubmed/12856111) in places that have been hit hard by the disease.